Click Here for Our Recommended Antivirus for Your Device

 SIP vs XMPP

-They are text-based protocols that don’t require a server and have many telephony features such as conferencing and Caller ID update.
-They are primarily [urposed to maintain, terminate as well as modify multimedia communications.
+They are text-based protocols that don’t require a server and have many telephony features such as conferencing and Caller ID updates.
+They are primarily [urposed to maintain, terminate, and modify multimedia communications.

 XMPP is similar to SIP but an Open source Extensible Markup Language protocol, which requires the use of a server for the data transfer.
 They are based on XML – based client-server architecture.

-They use structured data exchange, and the data are passed via streaming pipes.
+They use structured data exchange, passing the data via streaming pipes.

 Comparison Table